queen-raae/gatsby-remark-oembed/README.md

 This is an early version of the plugin.
 Let me know if you have problems or questions by submitting an issue.

+&nbsp;

+## A message or two from Queen Raae 👑

+### 1-on-1 Emergency Gatsby Call

+Are you stuck on a reef in the sharky waters around the Gatsby islands?
+Check out [1-on-1 Emergency Gatsby Call](https://queen.raae.codes/gatsby-emergency/) with Queen Raae to get friendly advice you can put into action immediately from a seasoned Gatsby developer.

+### Stay updated and get the most out of Gatsby

+Learn how to get the most out of Gatsby and **stay updated** on the plugin by [subscribing](https://queen.raae.codes/emails/?utm_source=readme&utm_campaign=remark-oembed) to daily emails from Queen Raae and Cap'n Ola.

 ## Install

 `npm install @raae/gatsby-remark-oembed`